How to Monitor Logs with tail -f

 4. Specifying Number of Lines

-shows the last 10 lines of the file.
-You can specify a different number of lines to display at the start using the -n
+By default, tail shows the last 10 lines of the file.
+You can specify a different number of lines to display at the start using the -n option:

 tail -n 20 -f /var/log/syslog